Brian Henderson (television presenter): Bandstand

+Retirement

 A pair of Henderson's familiar dark-rimmed spectacles, worn while reading the news, are in the collection of the Powerhouse Museum in Sydney.

 Henderson came out of retirement in 2012 to narrate a documentary for the Foxtel network, The Train: The Granville Rail Disaster, which examined the aftermath of the 1977 rail disaster and the rescue workers' heroism.

 Recognition

 National honours

 In the 2009 Australia Day Honours, Henderson was named a Member of the Order of Australia (AM) for "service as a pioneer in the television news and entertainment sectors, and as a mentor to aspiring and established presenters, readers and journalists".

 Awards

 Henderson won his first TV Week Gold Logie award for Most Popular Personality on Australian Television in 1968.
 He received a second Gold Logie at the Logie Awards in April 2013 when he was inducted into the Logie Hall of Fame.
 Industry peers vote for the award and he was the 30th inductee since the award began in 1983.
 Henderson was on the shortlist in 2010 when it was awarded, posthumously, to Brian Naylor.

 The King of Pop Awards were voted by the readers of TV Week.
 The award started in 1967 and ended in 1978.
 Henderson won the award for his Contribution to Teenage Television in 1972.

 Henderson won a Lifetime Achievement Award at the 2019 Kennedy Awards.